alexerdmann/HER/README.md

 sh Scripts/set_up_work_space.sh $name_of_project
 cd $name_of_project
 ```
-*By the way, if have used HER for one project and now want to use her for another, you don't need re-download HER from github.
+*By the way, if you have used HER for one project and now want to use her for another, you don't need re-download HER from github.
 Simply re-define your parameters as described earlier, navigate out of the *name_of_project* subdirectory to the *HER* super-directory, run the commands immediately above, and then continue from here*

 Upload all the raw texts that you want to extract named entities from
 * Put texts in the *Data/Original/* folder in your new project directory